AP Studio Art - 2-D Design

 How to Apply:

 Download the application below.
 The completed application form, and 6 to 12 examples of your current artworks of any kind, complete the first part of the process.
 If your student is a good fit for the course I will then send you the drawing assignment portion of the application.
 This takes four hours total but is an important help for me to make sure that the students will be able to follow directions and work rapidly.

 I've always had a love for both teaching and making.
-In 2007 I graducated from Messiah college with a B.S. in Art Education, and began my teaching career as a high school art teacher.
+In 2007 I graduated from Messiah College with a B.S. in Art Education and began my teaching career as a high school art teacher.
 I teach darkroom and digital photography, intro to drawing, jewelry/metals, sculpture, and studio art.